-2.19 As part of WRSE, we have developed innovative ways of achieving environmental improvement at a regional scale.
-We have made the most of the opportunities that working regionally brings, pulling data from all six WRSE water companies and other stakeholders together to understand our regional environmental baseline and map 'hotspots', identify opportunities for improvement and assess the impact of interventions; this has fed through into our dWRMP24.
+2.20 As part of WRSE, we have developed innovative ways of achieving environmental improvement at a regional scale.
+We have made the most of the opportunities that working regionally brings, pulling data from all six WRSE water companies and other stakeholders together to understand our regional environmental baseline and map 'hotspots', identify opportunities for improvement and assess the impact of interventions; this has fed through into our plan.
+For the revised draft regional plan WRSE has used this information to identify potential 'super-offsetting' sites to achieve more effective, landscape scale net gain across the region.
 We have worked across the water sector to explore and develop options to achieve multiple benefits and drive consistency in approach in consultation with our regulators.
 With WRSE we have carried out a strategic environmental assessment (SEA) of the regional plan14, consulting on the scope of this as early as possible with our regulators and using the feedback to develop our approach.
-We have used this scope for the SEA of our dWRMP24 - further details can be found in Section 9.
-WRSE's aims for using the regional plan process to benefit the environment at a regional level are described in Figure 2 - 3.
+We have used this scope for the SEA of our rdWRMP24 - further details can be found in Section 9.
+WRSE's aims for using the regional plan process to benefit the environment at a regional level are described in Figure 2-3.